twoChar/chek/README.md

 5- Searching by aircraft registration or airport code.

+## Packages used

+1- react-router

+2- react-leaflet

+## Other resources and APIs used

+1- The app uses [OpenSky Network API](https://opensky-network.org/) for information about flights to be displayed on the map.
+OpenSky network API has request limitations of 100 API requests per day for anonymous users or 1000 API requests per day for registered users.

+2- The app uses [hexdb.io API](https://hexdb.io/) for information about Aircraft, call signs, and airports.

+3- The app uses [Country Flags API](https://countryflagsapi.com) for flag images.

+4- The app retreives most recent available image of aircraft from [JetPhotos](http://jetphotos.com/).
+Link is retreived from [hexdb.io API](https://hexdb.io/).

+5-The app uses [LeafletJs](https://leafletjs.com/) with [OpenStreetMap](https://www.openstreetmap.org/) for the map.

 ## How to run project

 1- First you need to install [NodeJs](https://nodejs.org/en/)